 Believe it or not, the most awesome thing about this recipe isn’t the beautiful colors or the ingredients.
 (Though both certainly play a part.)
 The highlight is that it takes only 30 minutes to make while the taste (and presentation) seem like you slaved in the kitchen all evening.
 Did we mention it’s pretty darn healthy?

-This recipe had us at cinnamon dressing.
 Made with all-natural ingredients, loaded with produce, and tossed with protein-packed quinoa, this salad brings the power to power lunch.
-Try it served alongside (or stuffed in) a small sweet potato.
+Try it served alongside (or stuffed in) a small sweet potato with a little bit of cinnamon sprinkled on top.

 A salad made with chips?
 Don’t mind if we do.
 They may be kale chips, but that doesn’t make the taste any less indulgent.
 Mixed with bacon, goat cheese, pomegranate, apples, sweet potato, and a few simple spices, the only thing missing is a fork so you can eat it stat.